technomancy/leiningen/README.md

   it, run `sudo update-java-alternatives -s ia32-java-6-sun`.

 **Q:** I don't have access to stdin inside my project.
-**A:** There's a bug in the Ant library that Leiningen uses to spawn new processes that blocks access to console input.
+**A:** This is a limitation of the JVM's process-handling methods;
+  none of them expose stdin correctly.
 This means that functions like `read-line` will not work as expected in most contexts, though the `repl` task necessarily includes a workaround.
-You can also use the `trampoline` task to launch your project's JVM after Leiningen's has exited rather than launching it as a subprocess
+You can also use the `trampoline` task to launch your project's JVM after Leiningen's has exited rather than launching it as a subprocess.

 ## Contributing